How to Test a Sump PumpOctober 01 / 2021

 How to Test a Sump Pump

 Your basement is a prime victim of flooding.
 Luckily, there are many safety features to protect against such devastating events.
 One of the most crucial defenses against basement flooding is a sump pump, but a faulty sump pump is no better than no sump pump.
 In this article brought to you by Rooter Hero Plumbing of Phoenix, we will go over how to test your sump pump as well as some other tips.
-If you do not have a sump pump installed or suspect your sump pump is damaged or malfunctioning, then call Rooter Hero Plumbing of Phoenix to hire a qualified plumber.
+If you do not have a sump pump installed or suspect your sump pump is damaged or malfunctioning, then call Rooter Hero Plumbing of Phoenix to hire a qualified plumbers in Chandler Heights.
 We can schedule an appointment or arrange an emergency dispatch today.

 What Is the Sump Pump?

 A sump pump is a device designed to keep water and moisture out of basements and crawl spaces.
 They are common in low-lying areas that are prone to flooding or rapidly melting snow.
 If and when water floods into the basement, the water leads into the sump pit.
 When the water reaches a certain level in the sump pit, it triggers the pump which drains the water away from the basement.
 It truly is as simple and useful as that!

 Testing Your Sump Pump